lelanthran/libxcgi/pubsub/tests/pubsub/README.pubsub.md

 # Generic PubSub Implementation

-## Authentication
-Initially I had intended to rely on user authentication via the http spec, now I am considering doing the auth in the program itself.

-Doing http-auth:
-+ The web server does all the work of authentication, denial, approval, etc. All the cgi program has to do is simply use the name provided by the web server.
-+ As web auth methods get more secure the cgi program will not have to be changed to accomodate them (For example, Mutual Auth, HOBA, AWS-HMAC)
-- The cgi program will be tied to a specific web-server as it will (for apache) manage the UserAuthFile itself which the webserver will read.
-- The security provided by the http specification for authentication may be inadequate (md5 sums) and is a risk if the authfile ever gets leaked.

-Doing it in the program:
-+ Makes the cgi program portable to other web-servers.
-- means a whole lot more work just to auth users (check a cookie, lookup a session, determine the user).
-- If an upgrade occurs to a more secure authentication scheme then the cgi program needs to be updated (and will for a time allow old and new authentication schemes).
-This is more work.

 ## Access control
 Initially performed by the admin/installer who must set up an admin account with which to manage usernames, groups and permissions.